saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 - **Changed source for interest rates**: Now retrieving long-term and short-term interest rates from *Treasury.gov* which is an official source instead of *Ycharts*.
 - **Monthly data for interest rates**: Interest rates plot x-axis now covers the current month.

+**11/18/21**
+- **Added Streamlit functionality**: Created Python scripts to generate the dashboard using Streamlit.
+The dashboard can now be viewed on a browser as an App.
+The code is located in the *Dashboard_With_Streamlit_App* folder.
+The *requirements.txt* file is also included there.